ioquatix/popsicle-shell/README.md

 # Popsicle Shell

-This repository includes a fully parametric reversiable ice cream mold and stick.
+This repository includes a fully parametric reversible ice cream mold and stick.
 It is designed to be used with play dough.

 ![Ice Cream](photos/IMG_8347.jpg)